331 Model Predictions for Rare $B$ and $K$ Decays, and $\Delta F=2$ Processes: an Update: Numerical Analysis

 In order to understand which values of $|V_{cb}|$ correspond to the largest deviations in $C_9^\text{NP}$ we consider ${\rm Max} \left|{\rm Re}[C_9^\text{NP}] \right|$ setting $|V_{ub}|$ at its central value.
 The result is shown in Fig. \ref{figC9Vcb}.

 These plots display that, consistently with the result in Fig. \ref{figCKM} in the case of M1 and M16 only the values $|V_{cb}|\ge 0.0405$ are allowed.
 Moreover, the deviation in $|{\rm Re}[C_9]|$ is a decreasing function of $\vcb$, as shown in Fig. \ref{figC9Vcb}, together with the plots for the imaginary part.
+This dependence on $\vcb$ follows from the fact, as seen in (\ref{CKMoutput}), that the experimental value of $\Delta M_s$ is best reproduced within the SM for $|V_{cb}|\approx 0.0426$ so that the room left for $Z^\prime$ contributions to $\Delta M_s$ decreases with increasing $\vcb$ and in turn not allowing sizeable impact on $C_9$.

 The situation for $|{\rm Re}[C_{10}^{NP}]|$ and $|{\rm Im}[C_{10}^{NP}]|$ is displayed in Figs. \ref{figC10Vcb} and \ref{figImC10Vcb}.
 It can be noticed that $C_9^{NP}$ is to an excellent approximation the same in M1 and M16 on the one hand and in M3 and M13 on the other; for this reason we have shown the corresponding plots in a single figure. $C_{10}^{NP}$ is instead different in all the four considered cases.

 We observe that while the pattern of NP contributions signalled by the data is correctly described by these models, the absolute values of $C_9^\text{NP}$ are likely to turn out to be too small to explain the observed suppression of the branching ratios for $B^+\to K^+\mu^+\mu^-$ and $B_s\to \phi\mu^+\mu^-$, in particular if the final value for $\vcb$ from tree-level decays will turn out to be in the ballpark of its inclusive determinations.